carsonswope/active_record_lite/readme.md

 end
 ```

-With the corresponding associations in Course and Enrollment, instances in Instructor are now able to call the method `#students`, and get a list of that Instructor's students, or just a list of their names:
+With the corresponding associations in Course and Enrollment, instances of the Instructor class are now able to call the method `#students`, and get a list of that Instructor's students, or just a list of their names:

 ```ruby
 Instructor.all[0].students